MicrosoftDocs/iis-docs/iis/publish/using-webdav/using-the-webdav-redirector.md

 ---
-title: "Using the WebDAV Redirector | Microsoft Docs"
+title: "Using the WebDAV Redirector"
 author: rmcmurray
 description: "Introduction Microsoft has created a new WebDAV extension module that has been completely rewritten for Windows Server® 2008 and Windows Server 2008 R2.
-This..." ms.author: iiscontent
-manager: soshir
-ms.date: 03/28/2014
-ms.topic: article
-ms.assetid: 4f3eb821-77e9-42cf-bc69-5aa759f45d28
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-webdav/using-the-webdav-redirector
-msc.type: authoredcontent
+This..." ms.date: 03/28/2014 ms.assetid: 4f3eb821-77e9-42cf-bc69-5aa759f45d28 msc.legacyurl: /learn/publish/using-webdav/using-the-webdav-redirector msc.type: authoredcontent
 ---